Evaluating the Model

-- Random Forests: A Guide with Python Examples
+- Mean Squared Error (MSE) with Python Examples

 Understanding Recall in Classification Problems: A Learning Guide with Python Examples